franciscop/umbrella/documentation.md

 should pass no parameter so it retrieves the html.

 *SET*
-`html`: the new value that you want to set
+`html`: the new value that you want to set.
+To remove it, pass an empty string: `""`